 Understanding tracking error and tracking difference for an ETF

-How do you know if an ETF is doing its job well?
+How do you know if an index or passive ETF is doing its job well?

-Some might turn to last year's performance, but performance isn't the answer—markets go up and down regardless of how well an ETF does its job.
+Some might turn to last year's performance, but performance isn't the only answer.

 The simplest answer is "tracking difference."
 Tracking difference is the investors' metric for assessing whether they're getting what they pay for.
-As such, it's one of the most important ETF statistics to consider.
+As such, it's one of the most important ETF statistics to consider if you're considering an index or passive ETF.

 What is tracking difference?

-The vast majority of ETFs aim to track an index—which means that ETFs try to deliver the same returns as a particular index.
-Tracking difference is the discrepancy between ETF performance and index performance.
+Index or passive ETFs aim to track an index—which means these ETFs try to deliver the same returns as a particular index.
+Tracking difference is the discrepancy between an ETF's performance and its index performance.

 Table Example: One-Year Performance